shaneavila/n-queens-problem/README.md

 8 Queens State Space Example
 ---
 An 8x8 instance has 64^8 = 281,474,976,710,656 total states but this can be reduced to C(64,8) or 4,426,165,368 states.
 If a queen per column restriction is implmented it now has a total of 8^8 = 16,777,216 states.
 That's an elimination of 4,409,388,152 states.
 For any nxn instance there is no formula to preemptively calculate how many solutions there will be without searching the entire state space.
 For an 8x8 instance there are 92 total (not unique) solutions.
-Restricting the state space guarantees that the solution will be found more quickly.
+Restricting the state space guarantees that the solution will be found quickly.